NikolettVar/NikolettVar/README.md

 - 🔭 I’m currently undertaking a Higher Diploma in Computing in Software Development course @NCI.
 - 🌱 I’m currently learning Java, sorting and searching algorithms.
 - 🌱 I'm planning to expand my skillset with front-end frameworks, JSON, CSS frameworks and many more.
-- ⚡ Technologies and tools: HTML, CSS, JS, Java, NetBeans, Eclipse, OOP, Agile, UML.
+- ⚡ Technologies and tools: HTML, CSS, JS, Java, VS Code, NetBeans, Eclipse, OOP, Agile, UML, LucidChart, draw.io, Visual Paradigm, Bootstrap.
 <!--
 **NikolettVar/NikolettVar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.